jcurtis182/AruarianReflections/README.md

 * [Let's All Love Miku](https://jcurtis182.github.io/AruarianReflections/Miku/index.html)
   * Designed to host selections from my playlist of English Hatsune Miku covers while also looking pretty cool.
 * [Take Your Time](https://jcurtis182.github.io/AruarianReflections/P5Wallpaper/index.html)
   * My attempt at recreating a now-deleted Persona 5 themed dynamic wallpaper as a standalone webpage.
+  * **Designed to be viewed in fullscreen.**
+  * Current features:
-Current features: date and time, day/night cycle, ...
+    * date and time
+    * day/night cycle

 *More coming soon...*